USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 </savedata>
 ```

-The **savedata** element is typically empty in a RunSpec and is generally only used for debugging purposes.
-Checking the "Save Data" boxes in the "Masterloopable Components" box of the "Advance Features" Panel of the MOVES GUI, adds **class** subelements to **savedata**.
-This element is not necessary to complete a MOVES run and may be omitted from a RunSpec.
+The **savedata** element was intended to be an advanced performance feature available to speed up batch runs by allowing users to save intermediate output from one run and to reuse it for another run with identical activity or other characteristics.
+Checking the "Save Data" boxes in the "Masterloopable Components" box of the "Advanced Features" Panel of the MOVES GUI adds **class** subelements to **savedata**.

-Valid *name* parameters for these subelements are:
+Valid *name* parameters for these **class** subelements are:

 * gov.epa.otaq.moves.master.framework.EmissionCalculator
 * gov.epa.otaq.moves.master.implementation.general.MeteorologyGenerator